farhiongit/message-in-the-bottle/README.md

 These are unblocking versions of the filling and draining functions.

-These functions return immediately without blocking. *They are **not** suited for thread synchronization* and are of limited use.
+These functions return immediately without blocking. *They are **not** suited for thread synchronisation* and are of limited use.

-When used, the message queue looses its thread-synchronization feature and behaves like a simple thread-safe FIFO message queue:
+When used, the message queue looses its thread-synchronisation feature and behaves like a simple thread-safe FIFO message queue:

 - Receivers can receive messages without blocking with `BOTTLE_TRY_DRAIN (`*bottle*`, `*message*`)`.